Paul Barras: Downfall and later life

 Barras was alleged to have dozens of mistresses and male lovers.
 The corruption of his administration was claimed to be extraordinary even for France.
 Barras's alleged immorality in public and private life is often cited as a major contribution to the fall of the Directory, and the creation of the Consulate.
 In any case, Bonaparte met little resistance during his 18 Brumaire coup of November 1799.
-At the same time, Barras is seen as a supporter of the change, one left aside by the First Consul when the latter reshaped the government of France.
+Barras supported the change of government, but was left aside by the First Consul when the latter reshaped the government of France.

 Since he had amassed a large fortune, Barras spent his later years in luxury.
 Napoleon had him confined to the Château de Grosbois (Barras's property), then exiled to Brussels and Rome, and ultimately, in 1810, interned in Montpellier; set free after the fall of the Empire, he died in Chaillot (now Paris), and was interred in Père Lachaise Cemetery.
 Although a partisan of the Second Restoration, Barras was kept in check during the reigns of Louis XVIII and Charles X (and his Memoirs were censored after his death).

+Films and television

+Richard McCabe played Barras in the Napoleon episode of the BBC series Heroes and Villains (2007).

+Barras was portrayed by Tahar Rahim in the 2023 film Napoleon.